lucas-vivier/message-ix-buildings-eu/README.md

 ### Configuration File

-A configuration file must be specified to run the model.
-This file selects the input data to be used.
+A configuration file (`.csv` file) must be specified to run the model.
+This file contains all the input data to be used.
 The file `STURM_data/input_list_resid_EU.csv` contains the necessary inputs to launch the model, including:
 - `name_parameter`: Defines the name of the variation within the model.
 - `name_file`: Refers to the file to be used.
 - `category`: Specifies the sub-folder within `STURM_data/input_csv/input_resid`.